vilasmaciel/wascally/README.md

 The call returns a promise that can be used to determine when the queue has been created on the server.

 Options is a hash that can contain the following:
  * autoDelete			true|false		delete when consumer count goes to 0
  * durable 				true|false		survive broker restarts
  * exclusive			true|false		limits queue to the current connection only (danger)
+ * exclusiveConsumer	true|false		the broker won't let anyone else consume from this queue
  * subscribe			true|false		auto-start the subscription
  * limit 				2^16			max number of unacked messages allowed for consumer
  * noAck				true|false 		the server will remove messages from the queue as soon as they are delivered
  * noBatch				true|false 		causes ack, nack & reject to take place immediately
  * queueLimit			2^32			max number of ready messages a queue can hold
  * messageTtl			2^32			time in ms before a message expires on the queue
  * expires				2^32			time in ms before a queue with 0 consumers expires
  * deadLetter 			'dlx.exchange'	the exchange to dead-letter messages to
  * maxPriority			2^8				the highest priority this queue supports

 ### bindExchange( sourceExchange, targetExchange, [routingKeys], [connectionName] )
 Binds the target exchange to the source exchange.
 Messages flow from source to target.